 Our initial screen looks like the following.
-The project will now need to be compiled in order to add the components to the Toolbox.
+The project must now be compiled to add the components to the Toolbox.

 Select Build | Build Solution from the menu

-The next thing to do is add the communication to the form.
-On the left-hand side of the screen, you will see the ‘Toolbox’.
-Click on it and under AdvancedHMIDrivers Components we will select ModbusTCPCom.
-To actually add a component to our form you need to drag it.
-Select the component and as you hold the mouse button down move to the form.
+The next thing to do is add communication to the form.
+You will see the’ Toolbox’ on the left-hand side of the screen.
+Click on it, and under AdvancedHMIDrivers Components, we will select ModbusTCPCom.
+To add a component to our form, you need to drag it.
+Select the component, and move to the form as you hold the mouse button down.

 After adding the ModbusTCPCom component, it will appear at the bottom, beneath our form.

 Click on ModbusTCPCom1 at the bottom of our form.
 On the right-hand side, you will notice the properties of this communication driver.
 Under Communication Settings | IP Address, enter the IP address’s value for the PLC.
 (192.168.1.3).
 Ensure that the port number is 502.
 This is the default port number for Modbus TCP.

 We can now add the digital panel meter.
 From the Toolbox, select and drag the DigitalPanelMeter to our form.

 Resize the panel meter on the form by dragging a corner of the component.